Chicago Illinois

 Yes indeed!

-Paranormal investigation groups have caught some evidence that proves that the alley is still a paranormal hot spot.
-Other people have actually seen spectral patrons enjoying a production on stage.
+Paranormal investigation groups have caught evidence that proves that the alley is still a paranormal hot spot.
+Other people have actually seen spectral patrons enjoying productions on stage.

 LOCATION